sigpwny/notes/guides/fallctf-2025/badge.md

 - Press the small button on the back left of the badge (next to the battery and the switch).
 - Connect with `mpremote`, then press `Ctrl`+`D`.
 (If nothing happens, try pressing `Ctrl`+`C` first.)

+If you are modifying a large file, such as `asteroids_game.py`, the device may complain about being out of memory.
+To resolve this, compile the file to bytecode using mpy-cross.
+Run `pip install mpy-cross` to install mpy-cross.
+Then, compile the file with `mpy-cross asteroids_game.py`.
+Finally, upload the file to the device with `mpremote cp asteroids_game.mpy :`.

+Note that micropython python will load files in the following order: `.py` -> `.mpy` -> frozen files.
+By default, all our code is frozen.
+To override any module, simply include the .py or .mpy file in the top level directory.
+If there are both .py and .mpy files, the .py file will be used.
+The .mpy file uses significantly less memory, as micropython does not need to compile it.